aatango/f2/README.md

 This repository is intended to host the underlying logic needed for the calculation, as well as a simple CLI.
 GUI frontends will be hosted on their own, even if directly referencing to this library.

+It is currently early in development; no structure can, as of yet, be analysed.

 ## Getting started
 ### Setup
 Run "make"; "make clean" to delete the program.